CSCfi/csc-user-guide/docs/computing/cProfile.md

 # Profilling in Python with cProfile
 [cProfile](https://docs.python.org/2/library/profile.html#module-cProfile) is one of the deterministic built-in deterministic profiler.
 There are two ways to use the profiler.
-Within the  code, or from the interpreter:
+Within the  code (or from the interpreter):
 ```
 import  cProfile
 cProfile.run('functba(list_parameters)')